adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 - In [45], the spin image descriptor is used as a feature, while [68] uses a 14-dimensional feature vector based on geometry and appearance.

-Hackel et al. [27] also define a custom set of features aimed at capturing geometry,appearance and location.
+- Hackel et al. [27] also define a custom set of features aimed at capturing geometry,appearance and location.

-In these works, the RandomForests output is used as unary potentials (class scores) fora CRF whose parameters are learned independently.
+- In these works, the RandomForests output is used as unary potentials (class scores) for a CRF whose parameters are learned independently.

-TheCRF then leverages the confidence provided by the classi-fier, as well as similarity between an additional set of features,to perform the final inference.
+- The CRF then leverages the confidence provided by the classifier, as well as similarity between an additional set of features,to perform the final inference.

+###### [본 논문에서 제안 하는것]

-In contrast to thesemethods, our framework uses a 3D-FCNN which can learnhigher dimensional features and provide strong unaries foreach data point.
+- In contrast to these methods, our framework uses a **3D-FCNN** which can learn **higher dimensional features** and provide strong unaries foreach data point.

 Moreover, our CRF is implemented as afully differentiable Recurrent Neural Network, similar to[76].